RearedCape8319/RearedCape8319/README.md

 - 👋 Hi, I’m @RearedCape8319
-- 💻 I program mainly in Java, Javascript and Python
+- 💻 I program mainly in Java, Javascript and Python.
+My main coding projects are realted to web applications
-- 🤖 I have a little experience with C/C++, Visual Basic, Haskel, Prolog
+- 🤖 I have a little experience with C/C++, Visual Basic, Haskel, Prolog, Solidity
 - 🌐 My bigger coding projects are usually made with the Processing Java Environment or the P5js graphics library for JavaScript
 - 🧠 Currently I am studying Artificial Intelligence at the University of Manchester